Wannie-1E/Wannie-1E/README.md

 ## 🚀 About Me

 I'm a passionate and versatile developer with hands-on experience across a wide range of technologies and platforms.
-My work spans full-stack web development, cross-platform desktop and mobile apps, game development, and DevOps automation.
+My work spans full-stack web development, cross-platform desktop and mobile apps, game development, embedded systems, and DevOps automation.

-I enjoy building robust APIs, modern UIs, and interactive games using C#, C++, Godot, .NET (Blazor, MAUI, Avalonia), and web technologies.
+I enjoy building robust APIs, modern UIs, interactive games, and embedded systems using C#, C++, C, Assembly (ARMv7/ARMv8/x86), Godot, .NET (Blazor, MAUI, Avalonia), Raspberry Pi/Pico, and web technologies.
 I thrive in collaborative environments and am always eager to tackle new challenges and contribute to open-source communities.

 ---